flatscrew/rasterflow-docs/content/2.operations/programming/buffer-source.md

     ::field-group
       ::field{name="Input buffer" type="GeglBuffer"}
-        The GeglBuffer to load into the pipeline
+        The GeglBuffer to load into the pipeline.
         :icon{name="i-lucide-puzzle"} Default ``
       ::